eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/theano/README.md

 The run time on Piz Daint should be less than 5 minutes.

-# Submitting a Job
+# How to Run on Piz Daint

 The following script exemplifies how to submit a Theano job to the queing system.
 The script asks for 1 nodes, making 12 CPUs available to the 1 Python task.
 Further, the job is constraint to the GPU nodes of Piz Daint and its running time is 10 minutes.
-For Theano, it is usually a good idea to set CRAY_CUDA_MPS=1 to enable multiple tasks to access the GPU device at the same time.
+For Theano, it is usually a good idea to set `CRAY_CUDA_MPS=1` to enable multiple tasks to access the GPU device at the same time.

 ```bash